L&I Claim Closure

 The Vocational Rule

 L&I cannot close your claim until you are employable.
-L&I makes employability decisions through their vocational rehabilitation section and IME doctors.
-Sometimes they use vocational counselors to assist in their decisions.
-The legal threshold in employability determinations can be very low.
-The result is harsh for the worker.
+L&I makes employability decisions through its vocational rehabilitation section and IME doctors.
+Sometimes, they use vocational counselors to assist in their decisions.
+The legal threshold in employability determinations can be very low, which can be harsh for the worker.
+If you can work at any job for any rate of pay, then you are employable.

-L&I and the Self Insured Want to Close Your Claim
+L&I and the Self-Insured Want to Close Your Claim

 What to do about a bad employability determination

-If there is still time you can dispute a wrong determination.
+If there is still time, you can dispute a wrong determination.
 Pay attention to the time deadlines L&I puts on their decisions.
-If you think you can prove you are not employable then protest or appeal the claim closure and prove your case.
-How to Dispute a Vocational Decision
+If you think you can prove you are not employable, then protest or appeal the claim closure and prove your case.
+How to Dispute a Vocational Decision.

 What To Do About L&I Claim Closure